“Teaching is the greatest act of optimism.” — Colleen Wilcox

 // An enduring artistic curiosity

-Thanks to a generous donor in 2020, the Excellence in Teaching Award has been renamed to the Callanan Excellence in Teaching Award, after our Founder Reid Callanan.
-Thank you for the future support of the Teaching Award.
+Thanks to a generous donor in 2020, the Excellence in Teaching Award has been renamed the Callanan Excellence in Teaching Award, after our Founder Reid Callanan, and will be supporting dedicated photographic educators annually.